Gravity anomaly: Definition

 The gravity anomaly is the difference between the observed acceleration of an object in free fall (gravity) near a planet's surface, and the corresponding value predicted by a model of the planet's gravitational field.
 Typically the model is based on simplifying assumptions, such as that, under its self-gravitation and rotational motion, the planet assumes the figure of an ellipsoid of revolution.
 Gravity on the surface of this reference ellipsoid is then given by a simple formula which only contains the latitude.
 For Earth, the reference ellipsoid is the International Reference Ellipsoid, and the value of gravity predicted for points on the ellipsoid is the normal gravity, gn.

-Gravity anomalies were first discovered in 1672, when the French astronomer Jean Richter established an observatory on the island of Cayenne.
-Richter was equipped with a highly precise pendulum clock which had been carefully calibrated at Paris before his departure.
+Gravity anomalies were first discovered in 1672, when the French astronomer Jean Richer established an observatory on the island of Cayenne.
+Richer was equipped with a highly precise pendulum clock which had been carefully calibrated at Paris before his departure.
 However, he found that the clock ran too slowly in Cayenne, compared with the apparent motion of the stars.
 Fifteen years later, Isaac Newton used his newly formulated universal theory of gravitation to explain the anomaly.
 Newton showed that the measured value of gravity was affected by the rotation of the Earth, which caused the Earth's equator to bulge out slightly relative to its poles.
 Cayenne, being nearer the equator than Paris, would be both further from the center of Earth (reducing the Earth's bulk gravitational attraction slightly) and subject to stronger centrifugal acceleration from the Earth's rotation.
-Both these effects reduce the value of gravity, explaining why Richter's pendulum clock, which depended on the value of gravity, ran too slowly.
+Both these effects reduce the value of gravity, explaining why Richer's pendulum clock, which depended on the value of gravity, ran too slowly.
 Correcting for these effects removed most of this anomaly.

 To understand the nature of the gravity anomaly due to the subsurface, a number of corrections must be made to the measured gravity value.
 Different theoretical models will include different corrections to the value of gravity, and so a gravity anomaly is always specified with reference to a particular model.
 The Bouguer, free-air, and isostatic gravity anomalies are each based on different theoretical corrections to the value of gravity.